 - Identity fraud: Using someone else's identity, photograph, or biometrics; presenting another person's documents as your own

-- Sham / marriages of convenience: Entering into marriage primarily for immigration purposes rather than a genuine subsisting relationship — investigated under Appendix FM and the marriage referral scheme
+- Sham / marriages of convenience: Entering marriage primarily for immigration purposes rather than a genuine subsisting relationship — investigated under Appendix FM and the marriage referral scheme

-Exception Categories
+Exception and Mitigation Categories

-- Third-party fraud (innocent applicant): Where an agent, representative, or family member submitted false documents without the applicant's knowledge or instruction — must be supported by evidence (police report, agent complaint, etc.)
+- Third-party fraud (innocent applicant): Where an agent or representative submitted false documents without the applicant's knowledge — must be supported by evidence such as a police report or formal complaint

 UK Re-Entry Ban — 1 to 10 Years for Overstaying or Removal